 The chain brake must be engaged when the chain saw is started.
-See the instructions under the heading Start.

 Never air drop start the chain saw.
 This method is extremely dangerous, as it is easy to lose control of the chain saw.
-See the instructions under the heading Start.
+See the instructions under the heading Start and stop.

 - Never start a chain saw unless the bar, chain and clutch cover are fitted correctly.
 (See section on "Assembly"). - Never start a chain saw indoors.
-Exhaust fumes can be dangerous. - Before starting the saw make sure there are no people or animals nearby who might be put at risk. - Place the chain saw on the ground with your right knee on the rear handle.
-Activate the chain brake by pushing the front hand guard forward.
+Exhaust fumes can be dangerous. - Before starting the saw make sure there are no people or animals nearby who might be put at risk. - · Place the saw on the ground and hold the rear handle down with your right foot.
 Grasp the front handle firmly using your left hand.
 Make sure the chain saw is steady and the chain is not touching the ground.
-Then grasp the starter handle and pull the starter cord.
+Then grasp the starter handle with your right hand and pull the starter cord.
 Never twist the starter cord around your hand.

-8 FUEL SAFETY (Refuelling, fuel mixture, storage.)
+FUEL SAFETY 7 (Refuelling, fuel mixture, storage.)